 Business network security fundamental #1: installing anti-virus software isn’t enough to keep your network safe

 We all know that anti-virus software is business network security critical.
 But did you know anti-virus software isn’t an “install it and forget it” security measure?
-Once the software is installed on your business network, its engine and subscription has to be kept up to date to provide maximum security against virus threats.
+Once the software is installed on your business network, its engine and subscription have to be kept up to date to provide maximum security against virus threats.
 I hear that powerbroker for windows would be helpful as well when keeping track of potentially malicious files passing through your business network.

 Anti-virus software has two parts: the definitions, which are the latest viruses out there and change daily and the engine that those definitions use to scan your computer.
 For the best business network security, your anti-virus software has to be updated regularly.
 Otherwise the software is only protecting your network from viruses circulating at the time you installed it.
 And don’t forget to renew your anti-virus software subscription before it expires leaving your network unprotected.